 From start to finish, the tour lasts about 13 hours.
 This includes lunch at the Kantishna Roadhouse and frequent stops along the way for passengers to take in the views of Denali National Park, stretch and use the restrooms.
 You can expect to be back at the front of the park some time between 6 and 8 pm.

-We regularly pick up at the following hotels: Denali Park Village, Denali Bluffs Hotel, McKinley Chalet Resort and the Denali Princess Lodge.
+We regularly pick up at the following hotels: Denali Park Village, Denali Bluffs Hotel, and McKinley Chalet Resort.
 If you’re not staying at one of these hotels, please contact us at (800) 230-7275 to arrange for pick-up.
 Visit our tour details page for more information on pick up times.

 The weather in Denali National Park can change frequently.
 Dressing in layers that will keep you warm and dry is advised.
 A camera with lots of memory, sunglasses, and binoculars are also highly recommended.
 En-route snacks are provided.
 Guests are encouraged to bring bottled water for their convenience.